survivejs/react-book/manuscript/01_introduction.md

 An effort like this wouldn't be possible without community support.
 There are a lot of people to thank as a result!

 Big thanks to [Christian Alfoni](http://www.christianalfoni.com/) for starting the [react-webpack-cookbook](https://github.com/christianalfoni/react-webpack-cookbook) with me.
-That work eventually led to this book.
+That work eventually led to this book and eventually became [a book of its own](survivejs.com/webpack/introduction).

 The book wouldn't be half as good as it is without patient editing and feedback by my editor [Jesús Rodríguez Rodríguez](https://github.com/Foxandxss).
 Thank you.